Premiership of Rishi Sunak: July–September 2022

 Sunak stood in the July–September 2022 Conservative Party leadership election to replace Boris Johnson, after his resignation amid a government crisis.
-Announcing his decision to stand in a social media video, Sunak said he wanted to "restore trust, rebuild the economy and reunite the country", and said that his values are "patriotism, fairness, and hard work."
-His pledges during the campaign included tax cuts only when inflation was under control, scrapping of the 5% VAT rate on household energy for one year, introducing a temporary £10 fine for patients who fail to attend GP appointments, capping of refugee numbers, and a tightening of the definition of asylum.

-Sunak and Foreign Secretary Liz Truss emerged as the final two candidates in the contest on 20 July to be put forward to the membership for the final leadership vote; he had received the most votes in each of the series of MP votes with Sunak receiving 137 to Truss's 113 in the final round.
+Sunak launched his campaign in a video posted to social media, writing that he would "restore trust, rebuild the economy and reunite the country".
+He said that his values were "patriotism, fairness, hard work", and pledged to "crack down on gender neutral language".
+During the campaign, Sunak pledged to included tax cuts only when inflation was under control, scrapping of the 5% VAT rate on household energy for one year, introducing a temporary £10 fine for patients who fail to attend GP appointments, capping of refugee numbers, and a tightening of the definition of asylum.
+Sunak and Foreign Secretary Liz Truss emerged as the final two candidates in the contest on 20 July to be put forward to the membership for the final leadership vote; he had received the most votes in each of the series of MP votes with Sunak receiving 137 to Truss' 113 in the final round.
 In the membership vote, Truss received 57.4% of the vote, making her the new leader over Sunak.
+He spent the duration of Truss' premiership on the backbenches.